techidaily/site-ios-pokemon-go/source/_posts/where-is-the-best-place-to-catch-dratini-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios.md

 </a>
 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2121335/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+In the game, players control a female or male character.
+It starts with three Pokemon provided by Professor Rowan.
+Giratina, the mascot Pokemon, plays the most important role in the game’s plot.
+In addition, there are numerous Platinum legendaries in this Pokemon gaming version.

+In this post, we will learn about all legendaries in Platinum version.
+You will also learn how to capture legendaries in the game.

 ## Part 1: What Legendaries are in Pokemon Platinum?

 ![Platinum legendaries 2](https://images.wondershare.com/drfone/Platinum-legendaries-2.png)